peteroupc/MailLib/api/com.upokecenter.text.ProtocolStrings.md

  name" for something (see RFC 8266), as opposed to that thing's identity for authentication or authorization purposes (see sec.
 * `static String OpaqueStringEnforce​(String str)`<br>
- Checks the validity of a string serving as an arbitrary sequence of characters, such as a passphrase.
+ Checks the validity of a string serving as an arbitrary single-line sequence of characters, such as a passphrase.
 * `static String UsernameEnforce​(String str)`<br>
  Checks the validity of a string that can serve to identify a user or account (a "username"), where the string is made of one or more parts called